Riot in His Veins - Part 1

 “Shut up already!”

-Kavel’s voice rang out from the elaborate speaker system in the room, booming like the heavy metal that was playing before.
-The king ceased his wailing and gawped at Kavel; his mind was long gone, pondering the next life.
+Kavel’s voice rings out from the elaborate speaker system in the room, booming like the heavy metal that was playing before.
+The king ceases his wailing and gawps at Kavel; his mind is long gone, pondering the next life.

-The king could hardly shake himself from his haze, struggling to remember if he spoke any languages.
-Kavel slapped him hard.
+The king can hardly shake himself from his haze, struggling to remember if he spoke any languages at all.
+Kavel slaps him hard.

 “Your name, dummy.”